wlmb/lxcpdl/README.md

 $ xhost +local:
 $
 ```
-to allow the container to use your X display.
+if you want to allow the container to use your X display.
 Then fire your container as a daemon
 ```
 $ sudo lxc-start -n pdl -d
 $